 6 cloves of garlic, minced

-1-4 anchovy fillets (first time using anchovies? start with 1 or 2 and you'll still get the flavor OR skip if you don't eat fish)
+1-3 anchovy fillets (first time using anchovies? start with 1 or 2 and you'll still get the flavor OR skip if you don't eat fish -- I personally use only 1 when making it and let my husband add extra to his bowl!)

 1½ teaspoons dried oregano